Haksell/ft_nmap/README.md

 ## mandatory

 - [x] The executable must be named ft_nmap.
-- [ ] A help menu must be available. > Lorenzo faire un help de ouf
+- [ ] A help menu must be available.
 - [x] You must only manage a simple IPv4 (address/hostname) as parameter for your scans.
-- [ ] You must manage FQDN however you don’t have to make the DNS resolution.
+- [x] You must manage FQDN however you don’t have to make the DNS resolution.
 - [ ] It must be possible to choose the number of threads (default:0 max:250) to make the scan faster
 - [x] It must be possible to read a list of IPv4 addresses and hostname from a file. (parsing good, execution bad)
 - [x] Your program must be able to run the following scan: SYN